-Painted Cupcake Liner Poppy Craft – an easy craft for toddlers and preschoolers to make for Remembrance Day or Anzac Day.
+This Painted Cupcake Liner Poppy Craft is an easy craft for toddlers and preschoolers to make for Remembrance Day or Anzac Day.

-As you’ve likely noticed, the preschoolers here in my daycare have been busy making easy poppy crafts for Remembrance Day, which falls on November 11th.
+As you’ve likely noticed, the toddlers and preschoolers here in my daycare have been busy making easy poppy crafts for Remembrance Day, which falls on November 11th.

-We’ve made quite an assortment of simple poppy crafts using common supplies that you’d find around your home: paper plates, coffee filters, crepe paper etc. Most recently, we made these painted cupcake liner poppies.
+We’ve made quite an assortment of simple poppy crafts using common supplies that you’d find around your home: egg cartons, paper plates, tissue paper, coffee filters, crepe paper etc. Most recently, we made these painted cupcake liner poppies.

 I hope you’ll keep these in mind if you’re looking for a quick and easy Remembrance Day craft to make with the children or students in your home, daycare or preschool classroom.